What are the skills needed to be a board director?

 When it comes to any new appointment, the board and the chair will determine the skills needed to be a board director on their board.
 Usually, they require a mix of skills, with some being of more value than others.
 Board directors are not appointed to provide just one set of skills, e.g. an accountant for their input into financial issues or a lawyer into legal issues.
 Aspiring board directors must be prepared by ensuring the skills and knowledge to contribute to a range of issues.

 First, identify which of the 5 skills valuable to most boards you have, plus any of those considered highly regarded.
-Then you need to be able to articulate your ability to practice these skills board level.
+Then, you need to be able to articulate your ability to practice these skills at the board level.
 Many of these skills are those that have made you successful at the executive level; you just need to be able to rebrand them at board level.
 Finally, these skills must be reflected in your board profile, board CV and board cover letters.

 About the Author